If there is one universal piece of advice that I give to all moms it is—Support Your Adrenals Postpartum! Postpartum adrenal fatigue is serious.

 You may have been warned about the massive fluctuations in hormones after childbirth.
-The fallout from the rapid drop in estrogen and progesterone in the weeks following birth results in different symptoms for different women, but the biggies are changes in energy, sex drive, and mood.
+The fallout from the rapid drop in estrogen and progesterone in the weeks following birth results in different symptoms for different women.
+The biggies are changes in energy, sex drive, and mood.

 Birth alone creates stress on the body and is a state of inflammation that creates demand for proper adrenal function.
-Your adrenal glands are responsible for producing stress hormones that dampen inflammation, provide energy and allow you to have an appropriate stress response.
+Your adrenal glands are responsible for producing stress hormones.
+They dampen inflammation, provide energy and allow you to have an appropriate stress response.

 But the hormonal shift that takes place after birth, in conjunction with your new sleeping schedule (fun!), and the general stressors of being a mother can make it difficult for your body, adrenal glands and hormones to normalize.

 The longer your body struggles with hormone imbalance, the longer you’ll struggle with unwanted weight, fatigue, diminished sex drive, and possible mood disorders.

 On the flipside, there are things we can do to support your adrenal glands and balance your hormones naturally, so your body can handle those inevitable day-to-day stressors without losing your cool or passing out from exhaustion at the end of every day.